almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/get-into-tech.md

 Once you have that final option, then you can find online resources (online courses, YouTube series), books, conference workshops, and groups that relate to the work that you are interested in.

+## Degrees and Certifications

-## Do I need to have a Computer Science or tech degree to get into tech?
+### Do I need to have a Computer Science or tech degree to get into tech?

 Short answer is no. I will say that having a Computer Science, Information Systems, or similar degree will grant you more employment opportunities than having a non-tech degree.

 ## Programming